aviolette/aviolette.github.io/_posts/2021-01-21-privacy-intro.md

 My guiding principles for internet privacy are:

-1. The aphorism "If you don't pay for the product, you are the product" is my touchstone.
+1. The aphorism "**If you don't pay for the product, you are the product**" is my touchstone.
 Generally you should be cognizant of how technology companies make money before you use their services.
-2. For communication, use encrypted services, and assume any other form of communication is public.
+2. For communication, **use encrypted services**, and assume any other form of communication is public.
-3. Assume all internet-connected devices with a microphone or camera can listen in on you.
+3. **Assume all internet-connected devices with a microphone or camera can listen in on you**.
-4. Assume all internet-connected devices with a GPS can track your location and transmit to 3rd party.
+4. **Assume all internet-connected devices with a GPS can track your location and transmit to 3rd party.**
-5. Own your own data.
+5. **Own your own data**.
 This isn't really a privacy issue exclusively, but sits at the nexus between privacy and security and business sense.